dart-archive/www.dartlang.org/src/site/articles/using-future-based-apis/index.markdown

 without having to explicitly chain function calls.

-The functions get triggered in quick succession; when all of them complete with a value, `Future.wait()` returns a new future.
+The functions get triggered in quick succession; when all of them complete with a value, `Future.wait()` returns a new Future.
-This future completes with a list containing the values produced by each function.
+This Future completes with a list containing the values produced by each function.

 {% prettify dart %}